mathiasmellemstuen/pozyx_to_ros/README.md

 ````

 ## Configuration
 The package can be configured with the [PozyxConfig.yaml](https://github.com/mathiasmellemstuen/pozyx_to_ros/blob/main/config/PozyxConfig.yaml) file.
-This configuration essentially only holds information of the pozyx tags.
+This configuration essentially only holds information of the pozyx anchors.

 Example configuration:
 ```yaml